njiels/googlecalendartonodemcu/readme.md

+>Please note that I was *not* able to fully make this work, nevertheless I hope that at least some points in this tutorial can be of use.

 # Google Agenda to Node MCU

 This manual will show you how to connect to your Google Calendar to your NodeMCU and make a LED light up when an event is nearby.
 I did not succeed, the reason why is written in the conclusion.
 For this manual I used: